 The first step towards incorporation in South Carolina is choosing the type of business you want to form.
 You can choose to form an LLC or a Corporation.
 The type of business entity you want to form can be either domestic or foreign entity.
 The forms and fee will be different for each type of entity.

 What is the next step towards incorporation in South Carolina?
 The next step is to identify and reserve a name and this can be done as follows:

 - Naming Requirements: The naming requirements in the state of South Carolina are governed by SC Code § 33-44-105 (2012) for an LLC and SC Code § 33-4-101 (2012) for a Corporation.
 The name of each limited liability company must contain words like “Limited Liability Company” or abbreviations like “L.L.C.” or “LLC”.
 A corporate name must contain words like “corporation”, or “incorporated” or abbreviations like “corp.” or “inc.

 - Business name search: You need to search for a business name that is not in use currently.
 You can conduct name search here.

-- Name Reservation: Once you have identified business entity name, and if the name is available then you can reserve the name with the office of the Secretary of State, Attn: Corporate Filings Division.
+- Name Reservation: Once you have identified a business entity name, and ensured that the name is available, you can reserve the name with the office of the Secretary of State, Attn: Corporate Filings Division.
 You can reserve a name for a period of 120 days according to the provisions given in SC Code § 33-4-102 (2012) for corporations and SC Code § 33-44-106 (2012) for an LLC.

-- Name Registration: If you are foreign entity planning to set up company in South Carolina then you will be required to register business name with the Secretary of State pursuant to Sections 33-4-103 and 33-15-106 of the 1976 S.C.
+- Name Registration: If you are a foreign entity planning to set up a company in South Carolina, you will be required to register the business name with the Secretary of State pursuant to Sections 33-4-103 and 33-15-106 of the 1976 S.C.
 Code of Laws for a corporation and Section 33-44-1005 of the 1976 S.C.
 Code of Laws for an LLC.

 Choose a Registered Agent